juicedata/juicefs/docs/en/tutorials/qcloud.md

 ### 2. Database

-JuiceFS will store all the metadata corresponding to the data in a separate database, and the supported databases are Redis, MySQL, PostgreSQL, TiKV and SQLite.
+JuiceFS will store all the metadata corresponding to the data in a separate database, and the supported databases are Redis, MySQL, PostgreSQL, TiKV, SQLite and OceanBase.

 Depending on the database type, the performance and reliability of metadata varies.
 For example, Redis runs entirely on memory, which provides the ultimate performance, but is difficult to operate and maintain, and has relatively low reliability.
 SQLite is a single-file relational database with low performance and is not suitable for large-scale data storage, but it is configuration-free and suitable for scenarios with small amounts of data storage.
+In contrast, OceanBase is a distributed relational database that can ensure data consistency and high reliability while providing high performance.
+It is particularly suitable for scenarios with high requirements for transaction consistency and distributed capabilities, making JuiceFS more efficient and stable when processing large-scale metadata.

 If you are just evaluating the capabilities of JuiceFS, you can manually build the database for use in the CVM.
 When you want to use JuiceFS in a production environment, the cloud database service of Tencent Cloud is usually a better choice if you don't have a professional database operation and maintenance team.